jcmoyongo/jcmoyongo/spotlight-js/README.md

 - [Next.js](https://nextjs.org/docs) - the official Next.js documentation
 - [Headless UI](https://headlessui.dev) - the official Headless UI documentation
 - [MDX](https://mdxjs.com) - the MDX documentation

+## Deployment

+See the top-level `DEPLOYMENT.md` for deployment and CI/CD instructions specific to this repository and the Azure Static Web App.